 Notwithstanding all this, in its first draft report of June 2021 the Assessment Group on Glyphosate was proposing to classify glyphosate in the EU as non-carcinogenic and non-toxic again.
-The group - consisting of EU Member States France, Hungary, the Netherlands and Sweden - is appoint-

-According to Transparency International, the ratio of member of European Parliament to lobbyists is one to fifty.
-Many of them are sent by agrochemical companies Ctrl+C: The German Federal Institute for Risk Assessment has copied entire paragraphs and pages of running text from industry dossiers.
-A plagiarism report has concluded that the institute even copied the evaluations of independent studies by Monsanto ed by the European Commission and mandated to ensure that the application meets the formal requirements of the EU legal provision.
+The group - consisting of EU Member States France, Hungary, the Netherlands and Sweden - is appointed by the European Commission and mandated to ensure that the application meets the formal requirements of the EU legal provision.
 The EU licence for glyphosate was due to expire in December 2022, but a decision on its future has been pushed back to mid-2023 following an "unprecedented" number of responses to public consultations.